Bug Bite Identification: How to Tell What Bit You (With Pictures)

 Bed bug bites

 Small, itchy red bumps arranged in a line or zigzag — frequently noticed on waking, on skin exposed during sleep (arms, shoulders, neck).
 The pattern is the giveaway.
 Full guide: Bed bug bite identification.
+Confusing them with mosquito bites is the most common mix-up of all — here's how to tell bed bug bites from mosquito bites.

 Spider bites